vinojko/OsceListi/README.md

 All OSCE assessments are updated from the Firebase storage, ensuring that the app has the most up-to-date version of the assessments.
 The results of the assessments are stored on the device and can be exported and sent via email.

-The app provides a user-friendly interface that allows students to easily navigate through the assessments and professors to quickly grade the assessments.
-Overall, the app streamlines the assessment process and provides valuable feedback for students.
+The app provides a user-friendly interface that allows students to easily navigate through the assessments and professors to quickly grade.

 Technologies used: Flutter, Firebase.